 The College maintains various collections of inexhaustible assets to which no value can be practically determined.
 Accordingly, such collections are not capitalized or recognized for financial statement purposes.
 Such collections include contributed works of art, historical treasures and literature that are held for exhibition, education, research and public service.
 These collections are neither disposed of for financial gain nor encumbered in any means.

-The College has construction commitments of approximately \$107,000 as of June 30, 2015.
+The College had no construction commitments as of June 30, 2016.

 NOTE 6 LONG-TERM LIABILITIES